List of Moby-Dick characters: Captain Bildad and Captain Peleg

 The principal owners of the Pequod, two well-to-do Quaker retired whaling captains.
-Both have names taken from the Bible: Peleg, and Bildad.
+Both have names taken from the Bible: Peleg and Bildad.
 Peleg served as first mate under Ahab on the Pequod before obtaining his own command, and is responsible for all her whalebone embellishment.

+Captain Bildad's sister, Charity

+She comes aboard the Pequod before it sails with various things she deems necessary, such as a hymnal laid on each sailor's bunk.

 Crew of the Pequod

 The crew is international, having constituents from both the United States and rest of the world.
-Chapter 40, "Midnight, Forecastle," highlights, in its stage-play manner (in Shakespearean style), the striking variety in the sailors' origins.
-A partial list of the speakers includes sailors from the Isle of Man, France, Iceland, the Netherlands, the Azores, Sicily and Malta, China, Chile, Denmark, Portugal, India, England, Spain, and Ireland.
+Chapter 40, "Midnight, Forecastle," highlights, in its play manner (in Shakespearean style), the striking variety in the sailors' origins.
+A partial list of the speakers includes sailors from the Isle of Man, France, Iceland, the Netherlands, the Azores (Portugal), Sicily, Malta, China, Chile, Denmark, India, England, Spain, and Ireland.

 Although in fact 44 members of the crew are mentioned, in the final chapters Melville writes three times that there are 30 crewmembers.
-Since there were thirty states in the union at the time, it has been suggested that, in its diversity, the Pequod to be a metaphor for American ship of state.
+Since there were thirty states in the union at the time, it has been suggested that, in its diversity, the Pequod was a metaphor for the 'American ship of state'.

 Mates

-The three mates of the Pequod are all from New England.
+The three mates of the Pequod are all from New England, specifically Massachusetts.

 Starbuck

 The young chief mate.
 A thoughtful and intellectual Quaker from Nantucket.
-He is married with a son.
-Such is his desire to return to them, that when nearly reaching the last leg of their quest for Moby Dick, he considers arresting or even killing Ahab with a loaded musket, and turning the ship back for home.
+He is married and has a son.
+Such is his desire to return to them that, when nearly reaching the last leg of their quest for Moby Dick, he considers arresting or even killing Ahab with a loaded musket, and turning the ship back for home.
 Starbuck is alone among the crew in objecting to Ahab's quest, declaring it madness to want revenge on an animal, which lacks reason; such a desire is blasphemous to his Quaker religion.
 Starbuck advocates continuing the more mundane pursuit of whales for their oil.
 But he lacks the support of the crew in his opposition to Ahab, and is unable to persuade them to turn back.
 Despite his misgivings, he feels himself bound by his obligations to obey the captain.
 Starbuck was an important Quaker family name on Nantucket, and there were dozens of actual whalemen of this period named Starbuck, as evidenced by the name of Starbuck Island in the South Pacific whaling grounds.